TritonDataCenter/rfd/rfd/0080/README.md

 # RFD 80 ProjectsConvergence API implementation

 The Mariposa (RFD36) convergence service will be responsible for insuring service goal state is met.
-It accomplishes this by polling the service and project APIs, the VM API, and by monitoring Changefeed.
-When a divergence between goal state and actual state is detected, the convergence service will interact with VM API to resolve the discrepancy.
+It accomplishes this by polling the service and project APIs, the VMAPI, CNAPI, and by monitoring Changefeed.
+When a divergence between goal state and actual state is detected, the convergence service will interact with VMAPI and CNAPI to resolve the discrepancy.

 The tasks invoked to meet goal state will be managed via an internal task queue which is exposed via the service API.